mdlincoln/mdlincoln.github.io/_posts/2013-06-08-thatcamp-prime-2013-day-2.markdown

 - Lunch was accompanied by an invigorating discussion with Eric Remy and [Kurt Luther](www.kurtluther.com) about the interactions between histories of art, science, and music.

-- I tried my hand at R for a while, but finding it not so relevant to my own work I switched over a group of [guerilla web archivists](http://chnm2013.thatcamp.org/notepads/swat-team-for-old-dh-sites/).
+- I tried my hand at R for a while, but finding it not so relevant to my own work I switched over a group of [guerrilla web archivists](http://chnm2013.thatcamp.org/notepads/swat-team-for-old-dh-sites/).
 I came in a bit late to the game, but these guys and gals really seem to mean business, so I'd get in touch if you're interested.

 I will be posting up a synthetic reaction to this, my first THATCamp, a bit later on.